-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-The Trust consists of two schools: Stour Valley Community School is a secondary school for pupils age 11-16 with 593 students on roll at the beginning of the year and Clare Community Primary School, with 199 students on roll.
+The Trust consists of two schools: Stour Valley Community School is a secondary school for pupils age 11-16 with 579 students on roll at the end of the year and Clare Community Primary School, with 198 students on roll.

-The principal aim of Stour Valley Educational Trust Limited is to advance, for the public benefit, education in Clare and the surrounding area by establishing, maintaining and operating schools offering a broad curriculum.
+The principal aim of Stour Valley Educational Trust Limited is to advance, for the public benefit, education in Clare and the surrounding area by establishing, maintaining and operating schools offering a broad curriculum a.
+Constitution